orangemn6/docs/content/personal/listens/To Pimp A Butterfly.md

 [[Mortal Man]]

-**Overview**: A genre-blending masterpiece with jazz, funk, and soul influences, this album reflects on race, fame, and personal responsibility.
+**Overview**: A genre-blending masterpiece with jazz, funk, and soul influences, this album reflects on race, fame, and [[personal/index|personal]] responsibility.
 It’s deeply introspective and politically charged, delving into issues like systemic racism and cultural identity.